Land, Sky & Sea: The Necklace and The Comb

 Originating (and expanded upon) from the island of Mindanao

 Many moons ago in a time long forgotten, the first people of the land shared noble kinship with the whales of the sea.
 These were the days when the islands were untouched and pristine, and the sky hung so low that the people could easily reach the stars.
-It’s even said that each time the whales would surface, their joyful stirrings would splash the clouds above, providing rain and water for all to thrive.

 One day, a woman went out into the field to pound her rice.
 She had no children of her own, no husband to cook for, and not much to tend to but the long abundant tassels of her simple needs and the beautiful wrinkled skin of her daily happenings.

 Holding them in her hand she motioned to each direction, and placed them neatly, delicately, on one of the clouds, perched right there above her head.
-She whispered a sacred prayer in a foreign tongue long forgotten; words that make us lonely in our whole body, just to hear them one more time.
+She whispered a prayer in a foreign tongue long forgotten; words that make us lonely in our whole body, just to hear them one more time.

 The woman grabbed her pestle and began to grind, crunch, crumble, crush.